Arkham/juliu.is/content/blog/elm-at-noredink/index.md

   of data, run a function on it and assert some results.
 - **View tests**: here we construct a model, pass it to the view function and write assertions against the result using `elm-explorations/test`.
-- **Integration tests**: here we load up a generated JSON file, pass it to a `elm-program-test` Program, interact with the elements on the page, and assert side effects.
+- **Integration tests**: here we load up an auto-generated JSON file (using `rails_edge_test`, find it [here](https://github.com/NoRedInk/rails_edge_test)), pass it to the `elm-program-test` program, interact with the elements on the page, and assert side effects.
-- **Acceptance tests**: we write these in Capybara as golden-path tests.
+- **Acceptance tests**: we write these in Capybara as happy-path tests.
   They are extremely useful to test JavaScript interop.

+I can recommend [this excellent talk](https://www.youtube.com/watch?v=rIxCwPPA-D8) by Tessa Kelly if you want to learn how to write testable Elm.

 ## Tooling